-PART 1 - MINIMALLY INVASIVE CLASS DAY-PROCEDURE CENTRES
+PART 1 - LOW-RISK CLASS DAY-PROCEDURE CENTRES

-1. Procedures to be undertaken in a minimally invasive class day-procedure centre
+1. Procedures to be undertaken in a low-risk class day-procedure centre

-All procedures to be undertaken in a minimally invasive class day-procedure centre -
+All procedures to be undertaken in a low-risk class day-procedure centre must be -

-- (a) must be capable of being safely performed under conscious sedation; and - (b) must be approved by the Secretary, taking into account appropriate clinical advice.
+- (a) capable of being safely performed under local anaesthetic, conscious sedation or analgesia in accordance with PS09 Guideline on sedation and/or analgesia for diagnostic and interventional medical, dental or surgical procedures as published by the ANZCA; and - (b) approved by the Secretary, taking into account appropriate clinical advice.